Skip to content

 • recipes ... (canonical) and presets ... (compatibility alias) own named recipe structure, including role selection, tool lane, skills, prompt mode, and selected auth bundle reference.
 Both surfaces administer the same .houmao/agents/presets/<name>.yaml files.

-• launch-profiles ... owns reusable recipe-backed birth-time launch configuration, including managed-agent identity defaults, working directory, auth override by display name, prompt-mode override, durable env records, declarative mailbox config, launch posture, an optional prompt overlay, and an optional memo seed.
+• launch-profiles ... owns reusable recipe-backed birth-time launch configuration, including managed-agent identity defaults, working directory, auth override by display name, prompt-mode override, durable env records, declarative mailbox config, launch posture, an optional prompt overlay, an optional gateway mail-notifier appendix default, and an optional memo seed.
 The stored auth relationship resolves through auth-profile identity, so later auth rename does not break existing launch profiles.
-For the shared semantic model that ties these to easy profiles, see Launch Profiles.
+For the shared semantic model that ties these to project profiles, see Launch Profiles.

 • Managed launches prepend a short Houmao-owned prompt header by default. houmao-mgr is the canonical direct Houmao interface named by that header, and the stored launch-profile policy plus launch-time flags determine whether the header is enabled for a given launch.
 See Managed Launch Prompt Header for what the header contains and the prompt composition order.

-• Credential CRUD is no longer part of project agents tools <tool> ....
-Use the dedicated credentials and project credentials command families for add, set, rename, remove, get, and list on Claude, Codex, and Gemini credentials. project agents tools <tool> get and tools <tool> setups ... remain focused on tool subtree inspection and setup bundle maintenance.
+• Credential CRUD is no longer part of internals native-agent tools <tool> ....
+Use project [--project-dir <dir>] credentials <tool> ... for project-backed credentials, and internals native-agent credentials <tool> ... --native-agent-root <dir> for direct native-agent credentials. internals native-agent tools <tool> get and tools <tool> setups ... remain focused on tool subtree inspection and setup bundle maintenance.

 • recipes add requires --name, --role, --tool, accepts repeatable --skill, optional --auth, optional --setup (defaults to default), and optional --prompt-mode (unattended or as_is; defaults to unattended when omitted).